Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Introduction

+Several previous works have introduced different formulations of the graph scattering transform. \cite{gama:diffScatGraphs2018,gama:stabilityGraphScat2019,zou:graphCNNScat2018} construct the scattering transform using symmetric wavelets and show their constructions have similar stability and invariance properties to the Euclidean scattering transform.
+There has also been works empirically demonstrating that the graph scattering transform is effective for tasks such as graph classification \cite{gao:graphScat2018}, vertex classification \cite{tong2020data, min2020scattering, min2021gsan}, graph synthesis \cite{zou:graphScatGAN2019, Castro2020}, and combinatorial optimization \cite{min2022can}.
+However, much of this empirical work has been done using asymmetric wavelets to which the theoretical guarantees of \cite{gama:diffScatGraphs2018,gama:stabilityGraphScat2019} and \cite{zou:graphCNNScat2018} do not apply.

+In this paper, we will focus on unifying and generalizing the theoretical properties of the different formulations of the graph scattering transform.
+Analogously to the Euclidean scattering transform, we will show that the windowed graph scattering transform is: i) nonexpansive on $\mathbf{L}^2(\bM),$ ii) invariant to permutations of the vertices, up to a factor depending on the scale of the low-pass (for certain choices of $\bK$), and iii) stable to graph perturbations.
+Similarly, we will show that the non-windowed scattering transform is i) Lipschitz continuous on $\mathbf{L}^2(\bM),$ ii) fully invariant to permutations, and iii) stable to graph perturbations.
+Importantly, we note that this is the first work to produce such theoretical guarantees for graph scattering transforms using asymmetric wavelets and is also the first to establish Lipshitz continuity of the non-windowed graph scattering transform.

-Graph scattering transforms have previously been introduced by Gama, Ribeiro, and Bruna. in \cite{gama:stabilityGraphScat2019} and \cite{gama:diffScatGraphs2018}, by Gao, Wolf, and Hirn in \cite{gao:graphScat2018}, and by Zou and Lerman in \cite{zou:graphScatGAN2019}.
-In \cite{zou:graphScatGAN2019}, the authors construct a family of wavelet convolutions using the spectral decomposition of the unnormalized graph Laplacian and define a windowed scattering transform as an iterative series of wavelet convolutions and nonlinearities.
-They then prove results analogous to Theorems \ref{thm: nonexpansive}, \ref{thm: conservation of energy}, and \ref{thm: permuatation invariance} of this this paper for their windowed scattering transform.
+In \cite{zou:graphCNNScat2018}, the authors construct a family of wavelet convolutions using the spectral decomposition of the unnormalized graph Laplacian and define a windowed scattering transform as an iterative series of wavelet convolutions and nonlinearities.
+They then prove results analogous to Theorems \ref{thm: nonexpansive}, \ref{thm: conservation of energy}, and \ref{thm: permuatation invariance} of this paper for their windowed scattering transform.
 They also introduce a notion of stability to graph perturbations.
 However, their notion of graph perturbations is significantly different than the one we consider in Section \ref{sec: stability}.